enricobacis/limit/README.rst

 limit
 =====

-*python decorator that limits the calling rate of a function*
+*python decorator that limits the calling rate of a function.
+This is useful in conjuction with web API calls, where you often get banned if you perform more calls than the ones specified in the terms of services.*

 .. image:: https://raw.githubusercontent.com/enricobacis/limit/master/.screenshot/limit.gif
     :target: https://asciinema.org/a/4f621lbwvpgf91neshex89nrm